-Hello, I am the music teacher at Micro Elementary.
+Hello, I am the Band Director at North Johnston High School.
 I have taught some type of music class in Johnston County since 2001.
-I began teaching orchestra which led to a position teaching middle school band and general music in grades K-8.
+I began teaching orchestra, which led to a position teaching middle school band and general music in grades K-8.
 I have worked with high school orchestras and bands in Smithfield and Micro.
-And, since 2006, I have taught general music to students in grades K-5.
+And, from 2006 to 2022, I taught general music to students in grades K-5.
 In 2015, I started the first elementary beginning band program in Johnston County Schools.
 In 2018, I had my first All County Band member in the elementary band program.
 I am originally from Yorktown, Virginia.
 I graduated from Tabb High School in 1996 and finished my Bachelor of Music Education degree in December of 2000 from West Virginia University.
 (Let's go Mountaineers!)
-In 2010, I earned my National Board Certification.
+In 2010, I earned my National Board Certification and recertified in 2019.
 I am married to Melissa Sevigny and have two boys (Aidan and Isaac) and one girl (Ella).

-Being a musician has given me opportunities I would have never had otherwise.
-Because of my participation in various groups, I have performed in Toronto, New York, Anaheim, Tuscon, Boise and Miami.
+Being a musician has given me opportunities I would never have had otherwise.
+Because of my participation in various groups, I have performed in Toronto, New York, Anaheim, Tuscon, Boise, Orlando, and Miami.
 I have been either on the court or field at several professional and collegiate ball parks during performances in Marching Bands or Basketball Pep Bands.
 I received a Performing Arts Scholarship to attend WVU.
-I made hundreds of friends and eventually met my wife in band.
+I made hundreds of friends and eventually met my wife in the marching band at WVU.
 I have been a part of Wind Ensembles, Brass Quartets, Jazz Bands, Tuba Quartets, Orchestras, Church Choirs, Praise Teams and several other community groups.
 I have learned that hard work pays off, it's never a bad time to get better at something, and personal improvement comes through good habits and rarely happens quickly.
-None of this would have been possible if I had not had a chance at a quality education in music and I am forever grateful for it.
+None of this would have been possible if I had not had a chance at a quality education in music and I am forever grateful for that.

 I am in awe of those parents who have the ability to support the many interests of their children and I thank all of those who give me a chance to be an influential part of their child's life.

-Thank you for supporting music education at Micro Elementary and beyond!
+Thank you for supporting music education at North Johnston High and beyond!